tdbe/tdbe.github.io/about.md

 share: true
 ---

 This blog is super out of date because, in short, time spent writing is time spent not doing.
+I've leveled up many times.

-* Here's a 2021 list of excellent dumb things that describe or rhyme with what I am:
+Here's a 2021 list of excellent dumb things that describe or rhyme with what I am:
 * Chaotic-pensive computer scientist.
 * Amazing visual designer who's mediocre at drawing.
 * Fake game director.